 Farmer Mac is subject to interest rate risk due to the timing differences in the cash flows of the assets it holds and the liabilities issued to fund those assets.
 Farmer Mac's primary strategy for managing interest rate risk is to fund asset purchases with debt together with financial derivatives that have similar duration and convexity characteristics to help mitigate impacts from interest rate changes across the yield curve.
 However, the ability of borrowers to prepay their loans before the scheduled maturities increases the likelihood of asset and liability cash flow mismatches.
 In a changing interest rate environment, these cash flow mismatches affect Farmer Mac's earnings if assets repay sooner than expected and the resulting cash flows must be reinvested in lower-yielding investments, particularly if Farmer Mac's related funding costs cannot be correspondingly repaid.
 Conversely, if assets repay more slowly than anticipated and the associated debt issued to fund the assets must be reissued at a higher interest rate, Farmer Mac's earnings could be adversely affected.
 In addition, rapid changes in interest rates could have a negative effect on Farmer Mac's net interest income across quarters.
-For example, during 2022, Farmer Mac benefited from higher nominal interest rates in its investment portfolio; however, if those nominal interest rates decline, Farmer Mac may earn less interest income on its investments in future periods.
-During 2022, the Federal Reserve rapidly increased the target range for the federal funds rate by 4.25% over the course of the year in an effort to combat rising inflation.
-This pace has created and, if the Federal Reserve continues to raise interest rates, may continue to create or may exacerbate periods of market volatility that could adversely affect Farmer Mac's ability to manage interest rate risk, which could have a material adverse effect on Farmer Mac's operating results or financial condition.
+For example, since 2022, the Federal Reserve has rapidly increased the target range for the federal funds rate by 5.25% in an effort to combat rising inflation.
+Although Farmer Mac benefited from higher nominal interest rates in its investment portfolio, if those nominal interest rates decline, Farmer Mac may earn less interest income on its investments in future periods.
+Furthermore, a future period of rapid increase or decline in interest rates may create or exacerbate periods of market volatility that could adversely affect Farmer Mac's ability to manage interest rate risk, which could have a material adverse effect on Farmer Mac's operating results or financial condition.
 See "Management's Discussion and Analysis-Risk Management-Interest Rate Risk" for more information on Farmer Mac's management of interest rate risk.

-Farmer Mac is also subject to repricing risk, which is the risk that Farmer Mac's funding cost relative to a benchmark index (for example, the London Interbank Offered Rate known as "LIBOR" or the Secured Overnight Financing Rate known as "SOFR") will increase from the time the initial funding was issued and the time the liabilities are re-funded.
+Farmer Mac is also subject to repricing risk, which is the risk that Farmer Mac's funding cost relative to a benchmark index (for example, the Secured Overnight Financing Rate known as "SOFR") will increase from the time the initial funding was issued and the time the liabilities are re-funded.
 This repricing risk arises from a funding strategy whereby Farmer Mac issues floating rate debt across a variety of maturities to fund floating or synthetically floating rate assets that on average may have longer maturities.
-A significant increase in the difference between Farmer Mac's funding cost relative to the benchmark index, including LIBOR and SOFR, may compress spread income on the assets Farmer Mac holds and seeks to re-fund with the higher cost funding.
+A significant increase in the difference between Farmer Mac's funding cost relative to the benchmark index, including SOFR, may compress spread income on the assets Farmer Mac holds and seeks to re-fund with the higher cost funding.
 Widespread compression within a short timeframe could adversely affect Farmer Mac's operating results or financial condition.